sst/sst/www/docs/overview/authentication.md

 auth.attachPermissionsForAuthUsers([table]);
 ```

-Note that if you are using Cognito Identity Pool, you have the option to also:
+Note that, if you are using the Cognito Identity Pool, you have the option to also:

-- [Grant IAM permissions to APIs](./api#cognito-identity-pool) instead of using the JWT token.
+- [Grant IAM permissions to APIs](./api.md#cognito-identity-pool) instead of using the JWT token
-- [Grant IAM permissions to S3 file storage](./storage#granting-access-with-cognito-identity-pool) without needing to generate a presigned URL.
+- [Grant IAM permissions to S3 files](./storage.md#granting-access-with-cognito-identity-pool) without needing to generate a presigned URL

 ### User Pool triggers

-You can create an AWS Lambda function and then trigger that function during user pool operations such as user sign-up, confirmation, and sign-in with a Lambda trigger.
-You can add authentication challenges, migrate users, and customize verification messages.
+You can use Lambda functions to add authentication challenges, migrate users, and customize verification messages.
+These can be triggered during User Pool operations like user sign up, confirmation, and sign in.

 ```js
 new Auth(this, "Auth", {